 Getting an Eye Tattoo Can Blind You

-Paul Freund, MD, and Mark Greve, MD, from the University of Alberta in Canada recently reported on a tragic case.
+Also in 2017, Paul Freund, MD, and Mark Greve, MD, from the University of Alberta in Canada reported on a tragic case.
 A 24-year-old man underwent an eyeball tattoo procedure and experienced a sudden, painful loss of vision while the tattoo artist was injecting ink into the first eye.

 The patient sought treatment three days after the tattoo procedure.
 Drs.
 Freund and Greve removed the vitreous and the lens of the eye.
 The lens had been damaged by the needle during the tattoo procedure.
 The doctors discovered that the mixture of vitreous and tattoo ink was contaminated with bacteria.
 Two surgeries and multiple procedures to deliver antibiotics were done to try to control the infection and complications from the tattoo procedure.